 - Development of new, advanced undergraduate or graduate level courses that bring cutting-edge research concepts into the classroom, or

 - Enhancement of existing, advanced undergraduate or graduate level courses with cutting-edge research concepts.

-Research faculty who participate in this program are expected to become involved in other activities that would be appropriate for the academic unit in which they are teaching.
-Such activities may include: maintaining office hours outside of the classroom for student consultation; serving on committees; advising students; development team-taught courses; and collaborating on proposals for instructional and/or research projects.
+Research faculty who participates in this program are expected to become involved in other activities that would be appropriate for the academic unit in which they are teaching.
+Such activities may include maintaining office hours outside of the classroom for student consultation; serving on committees; advising students; development team-taught courses; and collaborating on proposals for instructional and/or research projects.

-Final approval will be made by the Executive Vice President for Research based upon the anticipated contribution to the Institute’s overall mission and the availability of funds.
-Awards will be announced by February 7, 2020.
+Final approval will be made by the Vice President for Interdisciplinary Research office based upon the anticipated contribution to the Institute’s overall mission and the availability of funds.
+Awards will be announced by February 29, 2024.